hyperoslo/playbook/WORKING_REMOTE.md

 only allow access to people logged into an hyper.no email account.
 You can change this inside the hangout, but you have to do it every time you connect to the hangout, unless you use your private gmail account.

-## Why we all need to think remote

-*There is newer just one person working remotely in a team.*

-We need to write more about the mentality towards remote collaboration at Hyper.